Buying a House With an Elderly Parent: 10 Things to Know

 • Buying a house has risks involved, like potential disqualification from Medicaid benefits, loss of privacy, and certain financial risks.

-• If you choose to live with elderly parents in the house you both purchase, it’s important to practice clear communication and have reasonable expectations with them.
+• If you choose to live with an elderly parent in the house you both purchase, it’s important to practice clear communication and have reasonable expectations with them.

 5 Advantages of Buying a House With an Elderly Parent

 Purchasing a house with elderly family members can be mutually beneficial for all involved parties.
-Not only will your elderly parent get security and stability, but there may be financial advantages they wouldn't enjoy otherwise.
+They will get security and stability, and there may be financial advantages they wouldn't enjoy otherwise.

 The advantages for you and your family member include: